quicwg/base-drafts/draft-ietf-quic-transport.md

 As with stream and connection flow control, this document leaves when and how many streams to make available to a peer via MAX_STREAMS to implementations.

-The STREAMS_BLOCKED frame ({{frame-streams-blocked}}) can be used to signal a shortage of available streams.
-Implementations could use this as a signal to send a MAX_STREAMS frame with an updated limit.
+The STREAMS_BLOCKED frame ({{frame-streams-blocked}}) signals that a new stream could not be created.
+Implementations can use this as a signal to the peer to send a MAX_STREAMS frame with a larger limit.

 # Connections {#connections}